dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands-SDK-branches.md

     end
 ```

 The situation gets more interesting for breaking changes.
-Let’s imagine a situation where a change is needed in one of the bands that requires a breaking change in a shared component.
-For this, we assume that a change like this would be always made in the VMR where we can change both components at the same time:
+Let’s imagine a situation where a change is needed in one of the bands that requires a breaking change in a shared component:

 ```mermaid
 sequenceDiagram